-(v) National shopping

-For non-expendable equipment valued more than USD1500(or according to national thresholds), a minimum of three quotations will be required.

-(vi) Direct Purchase

-Purchase of very specialized equipment or goods that may be available only from one special supplier.
-This would need special justification.

-- 105. The award of any contract for goods or works estimated to cost USD100,000 equivalent or more shall be subject to prior review by IFAD or if between USD30,000-99,999 by ASEC. - 106.
+- (v) National shopping - For non expendable equipment valued more than \$500, a minimum of three quotations will be required. - (vi) Direct Purchase Purchase of very specialized equipment or goods that may be available only from one special supplier.
+This would need special justification. - 105.
+The award of any contract for goods or works estimated to cost USD100,000 equivalent or more shall be subject to prior review by IFAD. - 106.
 The above mentioned threshold may be modified from time to time as required.